Choiyounseo/CS454_project/README.md

 - generation : default value is 200.
 Also tried various number of generation as parameter

 #### 3. Memetic GA
 Use GA with 100 generation - other hyperparamter or methods are same as above GA, and then iterate GD 100 times.
+Total iteration is 200.

 #### 4. GA and GD
 Iterate 100 times for (GA+GD).
 This will run like GA-GD-GA-GD-GA-GD...
+Total iteration is 200.
+(100 times with GA and 100 times with GD)

 ## Result
 We experience with 2 threat levels: white- and black-box attacks.